More about: 24 Best Things To Do in Rome

 2. Marvel at St. Peter's Square

-Booking a guided tour of St. Peter's Basilica and Vatican City is a must-do in Rome.
+Booking a guided tour of St. Peter's Basilica and the Vatican City is a must-do in Rome.

-Along with the Sistine Chapel, the Vatican Museums and St. Peter's Basilica that presides over the square are the two landmarks of the smallest state in the world.
-You've probably seen this oval-shaped square surrounded by two semicircles in more than one aerial photograph; this is the view you get when you climb St Peter's Dome ( entry to St Peter's Basilica is free, but the dome is not).
+Along with the Sistine Chapel, the Vatican Museums and St. Peter's Basilica, which presides over the square, are the two landmarks of the smallest state in the world.
+You've probably seen this oval-shaped square surrounded by two semicircles in more than one aerial photograph; I'll tell you that this is the view you get by climbing St Peter's Dome ( entry to St Peter's Basilica is free, but not the dome).

-An unforgettable experience you must have during your visit to Rome and the Vatican City, whether you are a religious person or not, is to see the Vatican and the Holy Father up close during the papal audience on Wednesdays or the Angelus ceremony on Sundays.
+An unforgettable experience you must have during your visit to Rome and the Vatican City, whether you are a religious person or not, is to see the Vatican and the Holy Father up close during the Wednesday Papal Audience or the Sunday Angelus ceremony.

 If you want to know more about how you can hear the Pope's blessing during your trip to Rome, I advise you to read the article Papal Audience in Rome, where you will find all the details and if you are religious, my advice is clear: visit Rome during Holy Week.